 What’s it like working with your on-screen family which includes one of the show’s creators Ashley Walters as your father?

 It was fun to work with such experienced and great actors and see the different techniques they use to analyse their lines.
 At times when I am on set, I didn’t even feel like I was acting anymore because we all just had such a great time doing what we do best.
 It was nice to see how the other actors instantly got into character when filming.

 How was it returning to film the second series?

 I was looking forward to this series as Donna is more mature and mischievous.
-In Series One, Donna was very quiet, but Series Two we see her sassier side.
+In Series 1, Donna was very quiet, but Series 2 we see her sassier side.

 What do you enjoy most about playing the character and being on set of the show?